Home

 • Information about permits, licenses and inspections, and who will be responsible for obtaining them

 • Payment amounts and due dates, warranties and guarantees – experts recommend never paying more than one-third of the total project cost up front.
-Check with your state or local municipality for their regulations.
+Check with your local municipality for their regulations.

 Have questions?